 Annually the Santa Barbara Community College District Board of Trustees establishes a set of goals which represent its priorities for the year.
 These goals provide a focus for the Board and institution and inform the public of issues of importance to Santa Barbara City College as it advances its mission and purpose.

 (Adopted on August 24, 2017)

 Many Board goals reflect continuing multi-year efforts where significant progress has been made and is expected to continue, while others are more immediate and date certain.
 Some goals are intended to be accomplished directly by Board members while others provide policy direction for the entire college and are primarily delegated to the Superintendent/President.
 The following goals are divided to clarify these distinctions and are not in order of importance.

 A. Long-Term and Continuing Goals for the College

 1. Student Access and Success

-- Encourage and support innovation for student educational access and success with a focus on local needs, and all ages.
+- Increase access with a focus on local needs and disadvantaged members of our community of all ages.

 3. Community Focus

-- Support community outreach and engagement by the Superintendent/President and all college employees.
+- Continue community outreach and engagement by the Superintendent/President and all college employees.

-- Support institutional community partnering and educational programs for ages 0 through life.
+- Identify and support local workforce needs and educational programs for ages 0 through life.

 - Continue work with other local entities to improve affordable housing including workforce and student housing to reduce local college impact.

 - Support nonpartisan civic engagement among students and the community.

 Support our Superintendent/President in engaging the Board early on and at the policy level in the development of major college decisions and initiatives.